Chalwk/JeriCraftDocs/docs/webstore/store.md

 ### 2. Perk Misuse:

-- Misuse of perk(s) is **strictly prohibited**.
-- The server Owner/Admin reserves the right to revoke your perk(s) at any time if misuse is suspected.
+- Misuse of perk(s) is strictly prohibited.
+The server Owner/Admin reserves the right to revoke your perk(s) at any time if misuse is suspected.

 ### 3. Donation Accumulation: